CNDLS/WordPress-Wowza/trunk/readme.txt

 3. Place [FLOWPLAYER=media.flv,600,450] where media.flv is your media file path, this can be realative or a full http url, followed by the width,height.
 4. Updates are made available automatically via the wordpress upgrade system, please ensure you read the change log before upgrading.
 5. You can make changes to the default settings by visiting the configuration page i.e. http://your_website_here/wp-admin/options-general.php?page=flowplayer.php
+6. As of 2.0.9.9 you can now specify playlists, i.e. [FLOWPLAYER=media1.flv|media2.flv,600,450] each item is seperated using the pipe |

 == Frequently Asked Questions ==